grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 undone and waiting to be addressed.

 Ok, that is it for the discussion.
-Now that we are sure that TDD is about analysis, let us focus on the tools we can use to aid and inform it.
+Now that we are sure that TDD is about analysis, let's focus on the tools we can use to aid and inform it.
 You already saw both of them in this book, now we are going to have a closer look.